How advanced email forwarding can help you stay GDPR-compliant

 The GDPR requires that all matters related to personal data are handled promptly.
 You also need to know exactly where this data is stored at all times.
 Therefore, you intend to keep all emails containing personal data, as well as consents and requests pertaining to this type of data, in one place.
 This will allow you to react swiftly whenever you receive a request to update or delete personal details or need to prove the validity of received consent, etc.

 If the conditions are met, you now want the program to forward these messages to a specific mailbox; however, at the same time, you don’t want them to reach the original addressee.
 To do so, you can use the Forward message action to redirect all messages to a designated mailbox.
-Next, below the first action you should add another one – Block message.
+Next, below the first action, you should add another one – Block message.
 That way, the original addressee will not receive the email with sensitive content.

 Forward all sensitive data to Data Protection Officer

 You need to make sure that no personal data leaves your organization without your knowledge.
 For that reason, you intend to forward all emails that could lead to a possible data breach to your DPO.
-Additionally, you don’t want to allow any message including one or more attachments to leave your company without your knowledge, as these attachments can also contain personal data.
+Additionally, you don’t want to allow any message that includes one or more attachments to leave your company without your knowledge, as these attachments can also contain personal data.
 Of course, those users who are appointed to process such data should be able to do so without any restrictions.

 Now, you can create an exception to this rule, because you don’t want to forward any such emails sent by your DPO or members of your Data Security group.